Do you know what your body type is?

 An ectomorph’s muscles aren’t bulky; they are small, well developed, and well defined.

 So what are the hallmark characteristics of an Ectomorph?

 - Difficulty Gaining Weight

-These are the individuals who struggle the most to lose weight.
+These are the individuals who struggle the most with weight loss.
 One bad meal could mean starting over from scratch.

-They will probably never get as skinny as a Victoria Secret runway model unless they completely starve themselves to death.
+They will probably never get as skinny as a Victoria’s Secret runway model unless they completely starve themselves to death.

 - Brock Lesnar from Wrestling